-The other important factors that guide the overall performance of the system include the layout & installation considerations to keep the tower free from obstructions, health hazards such as Legionella disease, water treatment, energy efficiency, environment and acoustic concerns.
+The other important factors that guide the overall performance of the system include the layout and installation considerations (to keep the tower free from obstructions), health hazards (such as Legionella disease), water treatment, energy efficiency, environmental and acoustic concerns.

-The testing and performance of cooling tower is governed by the guidelines of Cooling Tower Institute (CTI) standards.
+The testing and performance of cooling towers is governed by the guidelines of the Cooling Tower Institute (CTI) standards.
 The cooling tower industry continues to develop innovative products and services to meet the evolving needs of new and existing facilities.